andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 #### Most Used Routes by Member Riders

 --------------------------------------

+### **Summary of the Analysis**
+This analysis provides critical insights into the behavior and preferences of Cyclistic's casual and member users.
+Leveraging this understanding, Cyclistic can better meet its needs and enhance its marketing strategies

 ### Key Tasks
 - [x]  Aggregate your data so it’s useful and accessible.